QubesOS/qubes-doc/user/hardware/certified-hardware.md

 ## Hardware Certification Requirements

-(Please note that these are the requirements for hardware *certification*, *not* the requirements for *running* Qubes 4.
+(Please note that these are the requirements for hardware *certification*, *not* the requirements for *running* Qubes.
-For the latter, please see the [system requirements for Qubes 4].)
+For the latter, please see the [system requirements].)

 One of the most important security improvements introduced with the release of Qubes 4.0 was to replace paravirtualization (PV) technology with **hardware-enforced memory virtualization**, which recent processors have made possible thanks to so-called Second Level Address Translation ([SLAT]), also known as [EPT][EPT-enabled CPUs] in Intel parlance.
 SLAT (EPT) is an extension to Intel VT-x virtualization, which originally was capable of only CPU virtualization but not memory virtualization and hence required a complex Shadow Page Tables approach.